NikitaSutulov/Methodologies-lab1/README.md

 `node main.js`

-Then there will be some dialogs for you to enter the coefficients for the equation.
-The equation itself will be displayed, so will its solution.
+Then there will be some dialogues for you to enter the coefficients for the equation.
+The equation itself will be displayed, and so will its solution.

 <u>File mode</u>